50206richie/2023Fall_Projects/README.md

 ### Objects (objects.py)
 #### Deck
 A deck has two attributes:
-- Points: Used for bidding the landlord, better cards have higher points
+- Points: Used for bidding the landlord; better cards have higher points
 - Cards: A list that contains all cards in the deck
 #### Player
 A player has five attributes:
-- Character: Landlord, Peasant 1, Peasant 2 are assigned with different integers
+- Character: Landlord, Peasant 1, and Peasant 2 are assigned with different integers
 - Hand: The cards a player has on the hand
 - Hand points: Sum up the hand of a player for bidding the landlord
 - First player next round: True if the player plays first the next round